 - Delirium Tremens

 Your withdrawal symptoms may begin as early as eight hours after you last use the drug.
 They can last from three days up to two weeks.
-In addition to these symptoms, you can also expect to experience high levels of craving which makes it difficult to avoid relapsing.
+In addition to these symptoms, you can also expect to experience high craving levels, which makes it difficult to avoid relapsing.

 Get the Help you Need Today with Safe and Sound Treatment’s Drug Detox

-Attempting to detox on your own can be extremely painful, Safe and Sound Treatment is here to help make it easier for you to remain abstinent.
-Attending Drug and Alcohol detox at Safe and Sound Treatment in Huntington Beach CA, can help you to manage any medical complications that may arise and can encourage you to stick with your sobriety long term.
+Attempting to detox on your own can be extremely painful.
+Safe and Sound Treatment is here to help make it easier for you to remain abstinent.
+Attending Drug and Alcohol detox at Safe and Sound Treatment in Huntington Beach, CA, can help you manage any medical complications that may arise and encourage you to stick with your sobriety long term.